-Though similar to the University's Academic Standing Policy, the financial aid office's Satisfactory Academic Progress (SAP) is a Department of Education Requirement for all students receiving financial aid funds.
-The Financial Aid SAP process is run independently from the University Academic Standing process.
+Though similar to the University's Academic Standing Policy, the Financial Aid Office (FAO) Satisfactory Academic Progress (SAP) is a Department of Education requirement for all students receiving financial aid funds.
+The Financial Aid Office (FAO) SAP process is run independently from the University Academic Standing process.

 Financial Aid Satisfactory Academic Progress (SAP)